 The Eat Your Coffee Bar Flavors

 If you love a vanilla latte, you will love this flavor.
-The mocha latte Eat Your Coffee Energy bar is a very expertly crafted coffee; it contains the equivalent of a full cup of coffee.
+The Fudgy Mocha Latte Eat Your Coffee Energy bar is a very expertly crafted coffee; it contains the equivalent of a full cup of coffee.
 Each bar also includes a dash of cinnamon and a hint of dark chocolate chips.
 The energy bars are not only delicious, but they boost energy and are incredibly addictive.

 The Caramel Macchiato Flavor